 In some ways, the act of modification in semiotics seems counter-intuitive or somehow not characteristic of how signs have traditionally been considered to function.
 When a sign is seen to stand for something – aliquid stat pro aliquo – and an analyst can elucidate that ‘standing for’ in the manner of the semantic aspect of Cariani’s (1998) description of modelling, there is an act of uncovering in which the analyst maintains a position of vaunted neutrality.
 Yet, when an analyst is dealing with a concept of sign in which there is a more complicated set of factors than a one-to-one link – for example, what the sign is for, what it becomes, what its potential of transformation is, what it is for the analyst at the moment of encounter, what its relation to other signs is, what it contributes to the modelling of the world by the species using it, what resonance it has for the specific sign user – then the claim of neutrality is placed in crisis (the pragmatic element of modelling as identified by Cariani).
 The one-to-one link involves, of course, two elements; when a third element enters into the relation – as it always must with signs – there is another scenario.
 Such a formulation of the sign arises, historically, most clearly from Poinsot, whose subsequent influence on Peirce has been amply demonstrated in the work of John Deely (see Cobley 2009).
-The formulation insists that it is the entire relation of elements in a sign that constitute a sign rather than just the representational or semantic “relation” between some vehicle and some terminushas been traditionally assumed in the tradition which has followed Bréal (1900), Ogden and Richards (1923) and the semiological tradition.
+The formulation insists that it is the entire relation of elements in a sign that constitute a sign rather than just the representational or semantic “relation” between some vehicle and some terminus as has been traditionally assumed in the tradition which has followed Bréal (1900), Ogden and Richards (1923) and the semiological tradition.
 A simpler way to put this is to state that the sign is a thoroughly contextual phenomenon – not just in the sense that it relates to a situation; rather, it negotiates between mind-independent being (known as ens reale by the Latins) and mind-dependent being (ens rationis) (Deely 2001: 729).
 It should also be remembered that relation amounts not just to the referentiality of the sign but also, quite obviously, to the ‘sign user’ plus motivation and interest.
 It is motivation and interest which dictate the shape of mind-dependent being.
 Furthermore, there is not just motivation in the use of signs; in addition, there is motivation and interest, however these might be configured, in the discovery of ‘further signs’.
 That is, there is motivation and interest in ‘analysis’ and in research.
 What this entails, of course, is the recognition that research is often ruled by the necessary constituent of observership.
 Put another way, any research, because it involves sign use, will oscillate between mind-independent being (with its motivation and interest arising from the specific experience of the user) and mind-independent being (with the consciousness that there is a world out there which is, nevertheless, filtered through motivation and interest).